 Many other cultures provide support for new mothers during this key time — the French, for example, send at-home nurses to help new mothers care for babies, while Indian, Chinese, and Mexican customs all require mothers to rest for the first month after birth while others take care of basic home care.

-But seriously, we here at The Nerdy Nurse are geeks ourselves and we love gadgets whether they are in our pockets or our kitchen.
+Here at The Nerdy Nurse are geeks ourselves and we love gadgets whether they are in our pockets or our kitchen.
 Because we know that you no doubt love kitchen gadgets (and feasting on a delicious holiday meal) as much as us we’ve taken to time to compile a list of turkey tech and food prep gadgets that will surely elevate your holiday gathering to epic classification.
 Because turkey tech isn’t for the casual holiday dinner.
 It’s reserved for those passionate about turkey, dressing, and all things fun about holiday meals.

 The health and prosperity or your family is without a doubt one of your primary concerns.
 You want to make sure their needs are met and they have financial stability.
 This is the reason we work, pay our bills, and maintain our investments.
 We aren’t just looking out for ourselves, we have our family in the forefront of our thoughts.